Start Your Own Blog with These Free Blogging Platforms

 Even with the popularity of social networks, blogs don’t go out of fashion as they offer more freedom when it comes to how much content you want to post, and how customized you want them to be.
 Bloggers, influencers, and even businesses use blogs to publish more detailed information that links from their social media pages.
 We often see them post a photo on Facebook and Instagram, or a short tweet on Twitter, which includes a link to their blog post to “find out more”.

 Think of having a blog as having a free space without any unwanted distractions and advertisements.
 The best part about blogging is that there are tons of free blog sites to help you get started.

-Previously we talked about the popular blogging platforms (Tumblr, Blogger, WordPress, and Squarespace).
-Now let’s check out the other best free blogging platforms that are just as great to help get you started on your own blog.
+Aside from the popular blogging platforms like Tumblr, Blogger, WordPress, and Squarespace, let’s check out the other best free blogging platforms that are just as great to help get you started on your own blog.

 Contentful uses an ‘API-first’ approach that lets you separate your content from your design.
 The content is kept within the website’s servers then pulled up and used when you want to place the content into any design or platform.
 Contentful also lets you use the same content a few years down the road in a completely different setup.

 Postach.io, “the easiest way to blog” as they claim, is made by the creators of Evernote.
 Living up to their claim, publishing a blog post in Postach.io is as easy as connecting a notebook to the site and adding a ‘published’ tag to make it public.
 This platform is also easily customizable when you want to personalize the themes, embed content from other sources, activate commenting, and integrate with Dropbox.

 Unlike the other blogging sites on this list, Ghost is only free to use when you download and install the program; otherwise, the website is for pay depending on the site traffic.
 A unique feature of the service is its live preview.
 Additionally, the website’s system is completely open sourced.